openvinotoolkit/openvino/docs/resources.md

 [Available Operation Sets](ops/opset.md) is a list of supported operations and explanation of supported capabilities.

 [Broadcast Rules for Elementwise Operations](ops/broadcast_rules.md) explains the rules used for to support an arbitrary number of dimensions in neural nets.

-[Operation Specifications](OV_Runtime_UG/Operations_specifications.md) is a detailed reference of supported operations.

 ### Case Studies
 Links to [articles](https://www.intel.com/openvino-success-stories) about real-world examples of OpenVINO™ usage.